BasicsHome and Search

 55 Tram somewhere between Brentford and Hanwell, around 1925

-Thanks to Vin Miles for sending this image, he hopes someone can identify the location.
+Thanks to Vin Miles for sending this image; notes follow on attempts to find the location.

 I found a helpful document - 'London Tramways Fare Stages & some other stops' - that lists London tram routes as at October 1934.